-VI.
 BUDGET AND FINANCING

-The initial FY23 budget estimates of US\$ 13.3 million assumed a significant expansion in CD volume, a pickup in in-person delivery modality, and full disbursement of pending contributions from members.
+The initial FY2023 budget estimates of US\$ 13.3 million assumed a significant expansion in CD volume, a pickup in in-person delivery modality, and full disbursement of pending contributions from members.
 Based on the execution during the first semester and in view of liquidity concerns going forward, AFS presented a revised CD plan at the mid-year SC meeting held in December 2022 with two scenarios - one with a budget of US\$ 9.6 million considering cash in hand and another US\$ 10.5 assuming disbursements from countries with pending contributions.

-Following delays noted in disbursements, AFS revisited the CD plan in the last quarter of FY23.
-AFS requested CDDs to fund some CD activities and carried forward others to FY24, especially non-urgent and unconfirmed missions.
-AFS ended the year with expenses amounting to US\$ 10.3 million, a seven percent over spending based on the conservative working budget presented during the SC FY23 mid-year meeting.
-The Center plans to meet the gap from pending Phase II contributions from members and/or other partners.
-Total Phase II expenses amounted to US\$ 54.5 million against the Phase II Program estimate of US\$ 59.4 million (Table 8).
+Following delays noted in disbursements, AFS revisited the CD plan in the last quarter of FY2023.
+AFS requested CDDs to fund some CD activities and carried forward others to FY2024, especially non-urgent and unconfirmed missions.
+AFS ended the year with expenses amounting to US\$ 10.3 million, a seven percent over spending based on the conservative working budget presented during the SC FY2023 mid-year meeting13.
+The Center will meet the gap from pending contributions from members.
+Total Phase II expenses amounted to US\$ 54.6 million against the Phase II Program estimate of US\$ 59.4 million (Table 8).
 Total contributions received from partners and members amounted to US\$ 51.3 million (Table 9).

-AFS phase III program assumes a budget of US\$ 59.4 million for the next five years -same amount as the phase II program estimate.
-The budget provides for three additional funding programs backed by three new resident advisors to cover workstreams on debt management, governance, and nowcasting.
-As of end-April 2023, total pledges from donors (the EU, Switzerland, and Germany) and member countries (Mauritius and Botswana) amounted to US\$ 23.3 million leaving financing gap of US\$ 34.1 million (Table 10).
-We encourage all member countries to sign their contribution agreements shared by the IMF in January 2023.
-The IMF is also consulting with other partners about their financial contributions to the AFS Phase III.
+AFS Phase III program assumes a budget of US\$ 59.4 million for the next five years -the same amount as the Phase II program estimate.
+As of end-July 2023, total pledges from donors (the EU, Switzerland, and Germany), member countries (Mauritius and Botswana), and IMF amounted to US\$ 25.1 million leaving financing gap of US\$ 34.3 million (Table 10).
+The IMF is consulting with other partners about their financial contributions to the AFS Phase III.